jmnelmar/Python/README.md

 # Python
+A set of code samples and challenges made in python

  # Lock Boxes
  You have n number of locked boxes in front of you.
 Each box is numbered sequentially